 There are many reasons why people get divorced.
-This article explores some of the most common reasons that result in the end of a marriage.
+This article explores some of the most common reasons that cause the end of a marriage.

 There are times when one half of a married couple will up stick and walk away, possible with the other person unaware that the marriage was on the rocks in the first place.

-Different personalities and lifestyle ambitions is high on the list of reasons for divorce.
+Different personalities and lifestyle ambitions are high on the list of reasons for divorce.
 There can be many reasons for this.
-Although opposites can attract, if a married couple are very different to each other, this can eventually become problematic.
+Although opposites can attract, if a married couple is very different from each other, this can eventually become problematic.
 Different ideas of the lifestyle they want to live, and how they see marriage can be a major issue.

 If one person is always at work and a couple never see each other, this can be a cause of friction.
 If one is being made to feel like they are less important than the others work they may feel unwanted.
 Differences in career goals can also be an area of strain.

 FRIENDS & FAMILY